ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 | outbound | ALL  | `10.240.128.0/24` | Any | `172.16.0.0/20` | Any |
 {: caption="Table 12.
 ACL rules for a VPN deliver route on the VPC VSI subnet" caption-side="bottom"}

-## Rules for VPN traffic with translate route
+## Rules for VPN traffic with `translate` route action
 {: #rules-vpn-traffic-with-translate-route}

 The rules for the VPN translate route are almost the same as the deliver route.
 The only difference is the source IP of the packet is translated to the VPN server's private IP.
-So you need to use the VPN server's subnet instead of the VPN server's client IP pool.
+Therefore, you must use the VPN server's subnet instead of the VPN server's client IP pool.

 If you select multiple subnets when you provision the VPN server, you must include all subnets in the security group and ACL rules.
 {: important}